pgorzelany/xapi-connector/README.md

 ##Wrapper Docs (Draft)

+Notice: This is a DRAFT of how the API should look like, not the actual docs.
+The API will probably look like this for version 1.0.

 ###Class: Wrapper(server_url, conn_port, stream_port, username, password, [options])

 The main wrapper class.
 By using it you initialize the client.
 Example: